otvv/malua/README.md

 A simple CSS framework/UI toolkit designed to be used alongside Ultralight, Electron or any HTML/CSS (web) renderer.
 `malua` was made with game hacking in mind, but it can be used in any web environment for any purpose.

-This UI framework was designed to be the spiritual successor of <a href="https://github.com/otvv/fgui">FGUI</a> with an easier approach and more versatility in mind.
+This framework/toolkit was designed to be the spiritual successor of <a href="https://github.com/otvv/fgui">FGUI</a> with an easier approach and more versatility in mind.